ESG FAQ

 - Strategize: SB consultants help companies measure their environmental impacts, create a decarbonization roadmap, structure their program & governance, and communicate on commitments.

-- Digitize: Creating a single source-of-truth for energy and resource data management requires monitoring of resource usage and emissions, identifying saving opportunities, and reporting on benchmark progress.
+- Digitize: Create a single-source-of-truth for energy and resource data management requires monitoring of resource usage and emissions, identifying saving opportunities, and reporting on benchmark progress.
 This is achieved with Schneider’s digital platform and services (EcoStruxure™ Resource Advisor and Neo Network™).

-- Decarbonize: Execute a decarbonization strategy using four key levers: electrification of operations, reduction of energy use, replacing energy sources, and engaging the whole value chain.
-Schneider Electric’s robust portfolio of end-to-end net-zero solutions supports clients to deliver those levers.
-SB's global team of experts helps our customers deploy these solutions to systematically achieve their decarbonization aspirations.
+- Decarbonize: Execute decarbonization strategy using four key levers: electrification of operations, reduction of energy use, replacing energy source, and engaging the whole value chain.
+Schneider Electric’s robust portfolio of end-to-end net-zero solutions supports clients in delivering those levers.
+The SB global team of experts helps our customers deploy these solutions to systematically achieve their decarbonization aspirations.

 -